What is climate change and what causes it?

 What schemes are already in place to tackle climate related issues?

-We've already taken steps to tackle this global issue at a local level.
+We already support lots of schemes to tackle this global issue at a local level.
 They include:

 Green Homes Grant